Ronald Logue: Biography

-On October 22, 2009, it was announced that Logue will retire from State Street on March 1, 2010, after almost two decades with the company and then continue to serve as non-executive chairman of State Street's board of directors for a transition period until January 1, 2011.
-Upon Logue's retirement on March 1, 2010, State Street President and Chief Operating Officer Joseph "Jay" Hooley, was promoted to CEO, retaining his role as president.
+On October 22, 2009, it was announced that Logue would retire from State Street on March 1, 2010, after almost two decades with the company and then continue to serve as non-executive chairman of State Street's board of directors for a transition period until January 1, 2011.
+Upon Logue's retirement on March 1, 2010, State Street president and chief operating officer Joseph "Jay" Hooley was promoted to CEO, retaining his role as president.

 A native of Boston, Logue received both his B.S. and M.B.A. from Boston College.

 Prior to his elevation to CEO, Logue held a number of other positions at State Street, including senior vice president and head of the investment servicing for U.S. mutual funds, chief operating officer, and president.